CHAPTER 2: Part II

 Setting Blanket Net-New Subscriber Goals

-Setting a blanket net new subscriber volume goal and obtaining it will leave you with blindspots and will hurt your bottom-line without anchoring them in LTV, CAC, and LTV:CAC ratios.
+Setting a blanket net new subscriber volume goal will leave you with blindspots and could hurt your bottom-line without anchoring them in LTV, CAC, and LTV:CAC ratios.

 Subscribe to our newsletter below to learn more about how to use your customer lifetime value metrics to impact profitable business decisions such as: